-Dr Ronald Cohn
+Professor Ronald Cohn

 Chief Scientific Advisor

-Dr Ronald Cohn is the Chief of the Division of Clinical and Metabolic Genetics, Co-Director of the Centre for Genetic Medicine and a senior scientist at the Hospital for Sick Children, Toronto.
+Professor Ronald Cohn is the Chief of the Division of Clinical and Metabolic Genetics, Co-Director of the Centre for Genetic Medicine and a senior scientist at the Hospital for Sick Children, Toronto.
 He is also the Inaugural Women’s Auxiliary Chair in Clinical and Metabolic Genetics and a faculty member of the Department of Molecular Genetics and Paediatrics at the University of Toronto.

 He received his medical degree from the University of Essen, Germany.
 After his postdoctoral fellowship at the Howard Hughes Medical Institute in the laboratory of Dr Kevin Campbell, he moved to Baltimore where he was the first combined resident in paediatrics and genetics at the Johns Hopkins University.
 He subsequently joined the faculty of the McKusick-Nathans Institute of Genetic Medicine at Johns Hopkins where he became the director of the world’s first multidisciplinary centre for Hypotonia, which has earned national and international recognition.
 He was also the director of the medical genetics residency programme at Johns Hopkins.
 In July 2013, the Hospital for Sick Children’s Centre for Genetic Medicine launched the Genome Clinic, focusing on genetics research and discovery.

-Dr Cohn has received numerous awards including the David M Kamsler Award for outstanding compassionate and expert care of pediatric patients, 2004, First Annual Harvard-Partners Center for Genetics and Genomics Award in Medical, 2006, and the NIH Young Innovator Award, 2008.
+Prof Cohn has received numerous awards including the David M Kamsler Award for outstanding compassionate and expert care of pediatric patients, 2004, First Annual Harvard-Partners Center for Genetics and Genomics Award in Medical, 2006, and the NIH Young Innovator Award, 2008.